Recursive Construction of Confidence Regions: Recursive point estimators

 Our definition of quasi-asymptotically linear estimator is motivated by the classic concept of asymptotically linear estimator (see e.g. \cite{Sharia2010}): $\check {\theta}$ is called (locally) asymptotically linear if there exists a matrix process $\{\check G_n,n\geq1\}$ such that

 where $\check G_n^{-1/2}\varepsilon_n\xrightarrow[n \to \infty ]{\bP_{\theta^*}}0$.
 Asymptotic linearity is frequently used in the proof of asymptotic normality of estimators.
-However, in general, asymptotic linearity can not be reconciled with the full recursiveness of the estimator.
-The latter property is the key property involved in construction of recursive confidence regions.
-Moreover, the property of asymptotic linearity requires that the matrices $\check G_n$ are invertible, which is a very stringent requirement, not easily fulfilled.
-These are the reasons why we propose the concept of quasi-asymptotic linearity since, it can be reconciled with recursiveness and does not require that matrices $G_n$ are invertible.
+However, in general, asymptotic linearity can not be reconciled with the full recursiveness of the point estimator.
+The recursiveness of the point estimator is the key property involved in construction of recursive confidence regions.
 As it will be shown below, the fully recursive estimator $\hat \theta$ is quasi-asymptotically linear.

 In what follows, we will make use of the following representation for $\hat\theta$